 Overall, there has been a significant increase in the number of people who are insured with comprehensive health insurance in America in 2022-2023 compared to previous years.
 This is due to a combination of factors such as increased enrollment through the ACA Marketplace and additional funding provided by ARPA.

 Today, any health insurance plan that you purchase through the federal or state exchanges will meet a set of standards that make them qualified health plans, and most private health insurance plans outside the marketplace will meet those standards as well.
 Even though President Trump is loosening restrictions on what will be considered a qualified health plan, health policies cover more medical services today than they have in the past.

-Is Anyone Eligible For Comprehensive Health Coverage?
+Who is Eligible For Comprehensive Health Coverage?

-Comprehensive health insurance plans are not a one size fits all type deal.
+Comprehensive health insurance plans are not a one size fits all type of deal.
 Comprehensive coverage comes in all shapes and sizes, meaning that costs are going to vary.
 However, since all health insurance policies sold through the marketplace are considered comprehensive, here’s a breakdown of what you would pay for comprehensive health insurance according to eHealth:

 - Catastrophic Plans: $153/month

 - Gold Plans: $420/month

 Some of the providers that offer comprehensive health insurance include: